Chrono Classic Chronograph Watch

 Nobody buys an ugly watch, or anything they plan on wearing for that matter.
 (Ugly sweater parties are an exception—we’ll let you slide this time.)
 Victorinox comes with a bunch of different styles to contour to your unique look.
 Different variables like height, weight, skin pigmentation and your body language all make up your style—it’s not just what you wear, but plopping one of these awesome watches on your wrist isn’t going to harm it.

 While these aren’t custom-tailored to your wrist, you do get a snug fit that’s not going to wane.
 Whether it’s tri-link steel bracelets, or leather straps, Victorinox makes sure that their watches are adjustable to a tee, so you’re able to wear them no matter what.
 It’s extremely rare that, for some reason, a Victorinox Swiss Army watch isn’t going to fit you.
+Very similiar to tag heuer watches for men.

 They’ll Withstand Rain, Sleet, and Snow